JulianKee321/AA_Junior_Data_Engineer_Assessment/Assessment_2/Readme.md

 For this practice, the code was executed on a local PC running Windows 10 using a pyspark shell.
 The spark version used was 3.1.1 and the Python3 version used was 3.8.1.

-The code used to generate Output_I and Output_II
+The code used to generate Output_I and Output_II is stored in Assessment2_Script.py and the outputs for Case 1 and Case 2 are also uploaded in this repository.